dvanmosselbeen/dvm-docs/Programming/Python/Python3/python3.md

 # Setting up Python

-Setting up Python on your computer, tabled or smartphone is easy.
+Setting up Python on your computer, tablet or smartphone is easy.
 Most GNU/Linux come with Python pre installed.
 On Microsoft Windows, however, you need to install Python manually.

 ## Installing Python